openshift/openshift-ansible/playbooks/openstack/configuration.md

 * `openshift_openstack_etcd_flavor`

 * `openshift_openstack_external_network_name` OpenStack network providing external connectivity.
-* `openshift_openstack_private_network_name` OpenStack network providing admin/control access for Ansible.
-It can be merged with other cluster networks; there are no special requirements for networking.

 * `openshift_openstack_cluster_node_labels` Custom labels for openshift cluster node groups; currently supports app and infra node groups.
 The default value of this variable sets `region: primary` to app nodes and `region: infra` to infra nodes.
 An example of setting a customized label: